-CASUAL SURVEILLANCE
+- CASUAL SURVEILLANCE

-- 10. Dwellings generally must address primary frontages with a minimum of a window and either a front door or pedestrian entrance.
-Dwellings on corner lots may have a front door addressing the secondary frontage but must still address the primary frontage with a window on each but must still address the primary frontage with a window on each
+10. Dwellings generally must address primary frontages with a minimum of a window and either a front door or pedestrian entrance.
+Dwellings on corner lots may have a front door addressing the secondary frontage but must still address the primary frontage with a window on each level. - A minimum of one habitable room window of at least 1.0m2 overfooks each adjoining public space (street, public open space or laneway):